 Yes, the mail comes in and is given to clients.
 Because TLR is in a rural setting, the mail service can be slow and unpredictable at times, but we do our best to get personal mail to clients as soon as they arrive.
 Clients can write letters and are mailed out weekly.

 Clients can receive clothes, cigarettes, toiletries (without alcohol content); no books or magazines.
 Tobacco should only be mailed by a family member.
-Staff at Last Resort does not provide residents with tobacco, nor will we drive clients to the store for tobacco.
+Due to State Regulations, the Staff at Last Resort is unable to provide residents with tobacco.